cloudfoundry/app-autoscaler-cli-plugin/README.md

 OK
 ```

 ### `cf detach-autoscaling-policy`

-Detach the scaling policy from an application, the policy will be **deleted** when detached, make sure to have a copy of the policy before detach it id you would like to reuse it in the future.
+Run `cf detach-autoscaling-policy` to detach the scaling policy from an application.

+With this command, the policy will be **deleted** from App-AutoScaler and all autoscaling setting are discarded.
 ```
 cf detach-as-policy APP_NAME
 ```